bryceandress/bryceandress.github.io/_posts/2016-07-02-Mr-Robot-CTF.md

 ---

-Mr-Robot: 1 is a CTF vulnerable machine hosted on Vulnhub developed by [Jason](https://www.vulnhub.com/author/jason,292/)

-The image can be downloaded [here.](https://www.vulnhub.com/#modal151download)
+Mr-Robot: 1 is a CTF vulnerable machine hosted on Vulnhub developed by [Jason](https://www.vulnhub.com/author/jason,292/) The image can be downloaded [here.](https://www.vulnhub.com/#modal151download)

-After firing up this machine I found the I.P. it pulled.
-I do this with an app for iOS devices called Fing but there are tons of other ways to do this.
+After firing up this machine I found the I.P. it pulled and started my investigation.
+I found the I.P. with an app for iOS devices called Fing but there are tons of other ways to do this.

-After firing it up I ran an Nmap scan to see which ports were open and got the following
+After locating the machine I ran an Nmap scan to see which ports were open and got the following

 ```
 $ nmap -T5 192.168.1.168